A Word About Some Of The Products Listed-

 Dysport (abobotulinumtoxinA), by Galderma, is another neuromodulator product.
 You will notice a small difference in the spelling in the botulinum toxin between BOTOX® Cosmetic (above) and Dysport by Galderma.
 That does not mean they have a completely different makeup.
 They both use the same core molecule.
 The only difference is the surrounding “shell” of protein.
 Also, studies have shown that after mixing the product with saline, 75% of this protein has dissipated and the neurotoxin is in free form.
 There is some evidence, mostly anecdotal, that Dysport will respond more quickly.
 Now, more recent studies have concluded that Dysport has more toxin per dose than Botox, Xeomin, or Jeuveau.
 However, keep in mind that for years all studies have shown that quick results are more dependent upon the individual patient than the neuromodulator product.

 Xeomin (incobotulinumtoxinA), by Merz Aesthetics, is another neuromodulator product and theirs has yet another spelling of the botulinum toxin.
 Xeomin calls their product incobotulinumtoxinA.
 However, they all have the same core molecule.
 Xeomin has chosen to eliminate the “shell” of protein, which as discussed in the Dysport definition, is 85% dissipated upon mixing the product.

 Now a quick note here: The challenge most Practitioners have with neuromodulators is not so much which product to use, but whether to participate in what been called the “Botox Wars”, where offices compete to see who can offer the lowest price.
 I’ve had victims of “cut rate” offices come to my waiting room for help, as have many Practitioners.
 Some are not a pretty sight, and there is very little we can do to help.
 The best advice you can give a patient calling for your “Botox price” is to encourage them not to believe any of the ads for neuromodulators, and don’t shop over the phone.
-Ask your prospective patient to check out reputations, schedule a visit, and let the Practitioners expertise and patients common sense dictate the correct decision.
+Ask your prospective patient to check out reputations, schedule a visit, and let the Practitioners expertise and patients common sense dictate their decision.